 Kara Davis danced for Atlanta Ballet, Ohio Ballet, and Ballet Jörgen before moving to San Francisco in 1996.
 She is a founding member of KUNST-STOFF and Janice Garrett & Dancers, both of whom she danced for 10 years.
-She has danced for Amy Raymond, Alex Ketley, Margaret Jenkins Dance Company, Robert Moses, Kathleen Hermesdorf, Pearl Ubungen Dancers & Musicians, Holly Johnston, & Val Caniparoli.
+She has danced for Amy Raymond, Alex Ketley, Margaret Jenkins Dance Company, Robert Moses, Kathleen Hermesdorf, Pearl Ubungen Dancers & Musicians, Holly Johnston, Val Caniparoli, and SF Opera.
 She won an "Izzie" in 2003 for "Outstanding Achievement in Individual Performance" and was SF Chronicle dance critic Rachel Howard's pick for 2005's MVP.
 Along with Co-Director Bliss Kohlmyer, she founded project agora in 2006.
 She has received multiple nominations and awards from the Isadora Duncan Award Committee and has presented her work at the Bates Dance Festival, the Kennedy Center (ACDA National Festival), Edinburgh Fringe Festival, YBCA, ODC Theater, San Francisco International Arts Festival, DZINE Gallery, SF MOMA, & the Headlands Center For The Arts.
-She has been a faculty member at Alonzo King LINES Pre-Professional and BFA Programs since 2005 and is currently a faculty member at Mills College.
+She has been a faculty member at Alonzo King LINES Pre-Professional and BFA Programs since 2005 and earned her MFA in 2013 from Hollins University.

 Bliss Kohlmyer has danced and toured internationally with Bill T. Jones/Arnie Zane Dance Company, Sean Curran Company, Janice Garrett and Dancers, Robert Moses' Kin, and The San Francisco Opera Ballet.
 She was on faculty at ODC School for a number of years and was a guest lecturer at UC Berkeley from 2007-2009.
 Along with Kara Davis, she established project agora in 2006.
 Her company has received numerous grants and honors.
 Recently, Bliss has been commissioned by Jacksonville Dance Theatre, LINES Ballet Summer Program, Robert Moses’ Kin, sjDANCEco, and Loyola Marymount University.
 She received her MFA in Dance from the University of Washington in 2011 and is currently an Assistant Professor of Dance at the University of South Florida.